datalad/datalad-osf/docs/source/intro.rst

 Here is some inspiration on what you could do:

 - Publish your study (including its version history, data, code, results, and provenance) as a DataLad dataset to the OSF.
-  Share the project's OSF URL with colleages and collaborators to give them easy access to your work with a single ``datalad clone``.
+  Share the project's OSF URL with colleagues and collaborators to give them easy access to your work with a single ``datalad clone``.
 - Clone a friend's dataset -- from the OSF!
 - Use the OSF as a `special remote`_ to store data in the annex of your dataset.
   With this, you can publish a dataset to `GitHub`_ or similar Git repository hosting services, and have your data published to the OSF (via a publication dependency).